Research Program and Theme

 Research Focus

 Mohammed El-Kebir has worked on various cancer research topics, including tumor phylogenetics in the context of intra-tumor heterogeneity.
-El-Kebir develops algorithms to study the progression of a tumor from its initial stage, where the healthy cell first mutates, to the final stages, where the tumor cells metastasize and invade and colonize distant organs and tissues.
-His lab develops algorithms to reconstruct patterns of spread in disease outbreaks.
+El-Kebir develops algorithms to study the progression of a tumor from its initial stage, in which a healthy cell first mutates, to its final stages, in which tumor cells metastasize, invade, and colonize distant organs and tissues.
+His lab develops algorithms to reconstruct patterns of disease outbreak spread.
 One algorithm, called MACHINA, tracks the spread of cancer cells.
 He has also worked on a project under Jian Peng to predict response to cancer immunotherapy using a subclone-integrated machine learning model of neoantigen processing, presentation, and recognition.
+Learn more about Mohammed El-Kebir’s lab.

 - Associate Professor, Siebel School of Computing and Data Science